rtfeldman/rtfeldman.com/roc/content/imperative-clothing.md

 roc! ["www/main.roc", "www/content/", "www/build/"]
 ```

 I really like how this reads!
-It looks totally imperative, which is a nice fit for a script that's doing a bunch of I/O and not much else.
+It looks totally imperative, which is a nice fit for a script that's doing lots of I/O and not much else.

 In fact, it's so visually similar to the Bash version, you might not even guess that the Roc version desugars to a big pile of 100% statically type-checked pure functions.